waynesohot/testdocs/docs/tutorial/Pong2D/ballManager.md

 Next, you'll implment the game flow logic.

-Add a new script called BallManager to the Ball GameObject.
+- Add a new script called BallManager to the Ball GameObject.

-Replace the content of the script with the following.
+- Replace the content of the script with the following.
 Note that the BallManager implements the IFrameSyncComputerUpdate interface.

+- Drag the FTransform component and the FRigibody2D component of the Ball GameObject to the BallManager component.

 === "C#"
     ``` c#